olimorris/onedarkpro.nvim/README.md

 })
 ```

-> **Note:** The default path to the cache is `~/.cache/nvim/onedarkpro/`.
-This can be changed with the `cache_path`
-> config variable

 #### Generating a cache

 A cache can be generated by running `:OnedarkproCache`.
-The colorscheme will then detect if a cache is present when
+The colorscheme will then detect if a cache is present when Neovim starts.
-Neovim starts.

-> **Note:** The cache will be automatically generated if `caching = true` and no cache file is present; but it will not
-> regenerate automatically

 To automatically re-generate the cache, an autocommand unique to your configuration should be used.